xiaokai-wang/nginx-stream-upsync-module/README.md

 * strong_dependency

-    when nginx start up if depending on consul/etcd, and consul/etcd is not working, nginx will boot failed, otherwise booting normally.
+    when nginx start up if strong_dependency is on that means servers will be depended on consul/etcd and will pull servers from consul/etcd.

 upsync_dump_path